Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah, I was picturing the head as a hood.

-Yeah, on his head.
+Yeah, on his head wearing it going, whoop.

-Bit of head on head action.
+A bit of head on head action.

-I'll find it for you and I'll show you
+I'll find it for you and I'll show you.

-because it's pretty fucking cool.
+Because it's pretty fucking cool.

 Look at that.